Case study on Transitions

 - Using an individualised travel schedule helps reduce verbal instruction which K. finds difficult to process at this key times of his day.

 - Using a countdown strip 5,4,3,2,1 (see example below) helps prepare K. for a change either for a an activity or location

-- K. is also learning how to emotionally regulate so that the duration, frequency and intensity of behaviour will become reduced and he learns appropriate ways to express himself.
-This has included introducing emotions matching tasks to help him label his emotions and activities he can do to help him calm (e.g. watching a Thomas the Tank Engine DVD, having time out).
+- K. is also learning about his emotions and gettin support with emotional regulation.
+This has included introducing emotions matching tasks to help him identify his emotions and activities he can do to help him calm (e.g. watching a Thomas the Tank Engine DVD, having time out).